arnavsinghvi11/arnavsinghvi.github.io/_pages/portfolio.md

 <img src="/images/port.png" width="600px" height="450px">

-This project involves expanding on the existing [POET (Private Optimal Energy Training)](https://shishirpatil.github.io/poet/) framework and leveraging optimization techniques to ensure further compatible training on devices with limited memory constraints to be launched as PORT (unofficially POET 2.0 - Private Optimal Runtime Training).
+PORT (Private Optimal Runtime Training) is a heuristic that accelerates network runtime and optimizes RAM usage for training LLMs on memory-constrained devices by leveraging their unified memory.
+Stemming from [POET (Private Optimal Energy Training)](https://shishirpatil.github.io/poet/), PORT refines specific layers and frames training as an ILP, enabling dynamic selection of the best accelerator for each network node and leading to substantial runtime enhancements across diverse devices.

-I've had the great pleasure of working under the mentorship of [Shishir Patil](https://shishirpatil.github.io/) and the research team at the Sky Lab in UC Berkeley in revitalizing POET with this greater release.
+I've had the great pleasure of working under the mentorship of [Shishir Patil](https://shishirpatil.github.io/) and the research team at the Sky Lab in UC Berkeley.

 ## Quadrotor Drone Stability (in-progress)